NEWLY DIAGNOSED

 Use This Exact Request

-Please order or refer me for comprehensive genomic profiling now, confirm whether there is enough tissue available, and check whether my tumour has any actionable markers that may affect targeted therapy, immunotherapy, or clinical trial options.
+Please order or refer me for comprehensive genomic profiling now, confirm whether there is enough tissue available, and check whether my tumour has any actionable markers that may affect targeted therapy, immunotherapy or clinical trial options.

 STEP 7.
 Use The 7-Day Lived-Experience Navigation Line

-When Cholangiocarcinoma Does Not Wait, Call Us
+Do Not Wait, Call Us

-Some questions cannot wait for office hours.
+Some questions cannot wait

-We do not restrict support to office hours.
-If we miss your call, we call you back.
+We do not restrict our support to office hours.

 Key action: